Many people are looking for Coinbase alternatives to benefit from lower fees, better customer support, and more coins.

 This process has been simplified to such a degree that even new traders can quickly open long or short positions, while the trading fees for both margin and simple trades is kept surprisingly low at just 0.2%.

-When you combine this with the fact that CEX supports simple fiat to cryptocurrency purchases through VISA and Mastercard, you have a platform that genuinely caters to all.
+When you combine this with the fact that CEX supports simple fiat to cryptocurrency purchases through VISA and Mastercard, you have a platform that is powerful Coinbase alternative.

 This system is further bolstered by the guarantee that CEX will fill your order at the best rate when the order is submitted, meaning you may receive more cryptocurrency than you initially ordered at no additional cost should the price fluctuate.